mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ### ENHANCEMENT_1 Software design/Engineering.:
 ### Last Days of the Fyebrund
 See the [FULL TEXT HERE](https://github.com/mark-whiskeyman/mark-whiskeyman.github.io/blob/master/Enhancement_1.md) The first enhancement Added was for the user to buy and sell cargo.
-Although this seems simple there are many Software Engineering prinicples at use here.
+Although this seems simple there are many Software Engineering principles at use here.

   Specifically, ideas such as